jtrive84/TPOFTO/content/articles/Statistical_Modeling/b_mat_fact_lin_reg.md

 \end{align*}
 $$

-Since $\Sigma$ is a diagonal matrix, the inverse is simply the reciprocal of the diagonal elements, which doesn’t incur the runtime associated with a conventional matrix inversion.
+Since $\Sigma$ is a diagonal matrix, the inverse is simply the reciprocal of the diagonal elements, which doesn't incur the runtime associated with a conventional matrix inversion.
 In addition, $VV^{T} = I$.
 Note that we assume the singular values are strictly greater than 0.
-If this is not the case, the condition number would be infinite, and a well-defined solution wouldn’t exist.
+If this is not the case, the condition number would be infinite, and a well-defined solution wouldn't exist.

 Determining the estimated coefficients using SVD in Python can be accomplished as follows: